andreas-zeller/andreas-zeller.github.io/README.md

 # About Me

+I do software research.
 My students and I create tools and techniques that **help developers build better software** - by automatically testing, analyzing, and debugging its code and its development process.

 Our approaches have had quite some impact in theory and practice.
 My [Curriculum Vitae](assets/ZellerCV.pdf) lists the most important achievements.